Q. Are the interns paid? How much?

 - Students must be currently enrolled in New York City-based colleges or universities or must be New York City residents currently enrolled in any college or university.

-- Students must be US citizens or US permanent residents (including DACA participants).
+- Students must be US citizens or US permanent residents (including DACA participants), or holders of visas that allow completion of the internship without sponsorship.

 - Students must be at least 18 years of age.